ancap-ch/from-en/pcm/Universally Preferable Behaviour/p01_ch04_pref.md

 If you correct me for one mistake wey I make, you dey closely accept d fact say e go dey better for me to correct my own mistake.
 Wetin you prefer for me to correct my mistake nor be personal felling, but open to catch and for everywhere.

-You  nor go say to me: “Make you change your opinion to my own because I go prefer am,” but rather: “Make you correct your opinion because e dey purposely incorrect.”
+You  nor go say to me: “Make you change your opinion to my own because I go prefer am”, but rather: “Make you correct your opinion because e dey purposely incorrect”.
 My mistake nor arise from say I nor agree with you, but e come a result of my dodge from one purpose standard of truth.
 Your argument say make I correct my false opinion relax on value of truth wey dey to accomplish – that is, truth dey preferable everywhere for d world to error, and truth na wetin dem wan accomplish everywhere for d world.

 #### Premise 5: Objective Methodology Dey Exist To Separate Truth From Falsehood